 Prenatal vitamins are widely suggested to give important nutrients throughout pregnancy.
-While pregnant multivitamins tend to be safe, some women may encounter side effects.
-Here are some common side effects associated with prenatal pills:
+While pregnancy multivitamins tend to be safe, some women may encounter side effects with prenatal vitamins.
+Here are some common side effects associated with prenatal supplements:

 Nausea and vomiting: Many women may experience stomach discomfort, nausea, or vomiting after taking prenatal vitamins.
 Taking multivitamin tablets with food or right before bed can help reduce these symptoms.